 What is the difference between a student loan and a personal loan?

 First, they can only be used to cover tuition, college fees, room and board, living expenses while at college, and books.
 Second, the funds from a student loan are usually disbursed directly to the college’s financial aid office.
 Not all educational institutions can accept student loans.
 For example, if you are trying to finance a coding bootcamp, you may need a personal loan.
 Once tuition fees are paid, you can claim the remaining funds to pay for other expenses.
 Another important difference is how student loans are handled if you file for bankruptcy.
-Personal loans are discharged through bankruptcy as a matter of course.
+Personal loans are discharged through a bankruptcy as a matter of course.
 Requests to discharge private and federal student loans are usually denied.
 Borrowers have to appeal the decision and prove why repaying the student loans would place an undue hardship on them.

 What is the size of America’s student loan industry